EntityGraphQL/EntityGraphQL/README.md

 ```

 ## LINQ Helper Methods
-EntityGraphQL provides a few extension methods to help with building queries with optinoal parameters.
+EntityGraphQL provides a few extension methods to help with building queries with optional parameters.

 - `Take(int?)` - Only apply the `Take()` method if the argument has a value.
 Usage: `schema.AddField("Field", new { limit = (int?)null }, (db, p) => db.Entity.Take(p.limit), "description")`
 - `WhereWhen(predicate, when)` - Only apply the `Where()` method is `when` is true.
 Usage: `schema.AddField("Field", new { search = (string)null }, (db, p) => db.Entity.WhereWhen(s => s.Name.ToLower().Contains(p.search.ToLower()), !string.IsNullOrEmpty(p.search)), "Description")`